31 July 2023

 Trees are homes for wildlife

-So, we know that trees help us combat climate change and its effects, but they also provide stability and protection for our wildlife as they experience these changes.
+So, we know that trees help us combat global heating and its effects, but they also provide stability and protection for our wildlife as they experience these changes.
 They are so important that approximately 700 threatened animal species across Australia depend in some way on forests.
 How?
 Trees play many crucial roles for our iconic animals, such as providing food in the form of leaves, fruits, seeds and flowers.
 They also are important places of refuge for animals, whether used to shelter from unpleasant weather or as a permanent home to rest and raise their young.
 Hands up if you’ve ever seen a parrot or possum sticking their heads out of a hole in a tree trunk before disappearing back to safety?
 Tree hollows are essential for many Australian species and can take up to 250 years to form - another reason it’s so important to conserve mature trees rather than planting new ones.
 Even tree roots play a role in providing safety and shelter for animals.
 Trees growing along the edges of, or in, waterways play nursery to juvenile fish, who hide in the roots for protection from predators.

 More and more, we are turning to technology to help us tackle the ever-growing environmental crisis.
 But the irony is that an important part of the solution already exists and has done for millions of years - trees.